cornelldatajournal/Social_Security/README.md

 ## Additional Notes
-- Current figure colors and styles are PLACEHOLDERS.
+- Current figure colors and styles are placeholders.
 Please, standardize Colors and Chart Styles of all plots.
 WebDev/Editorial can choose the color palette and style to use.
 Potentially something similar to NYT data visualization styles.

 - Standardize title styles, x-y label styles, xticks, yticks as fit